perezv72/Workersunder15/README.md

 # Estimating number of workers earning less than $15 per hour.
 This R script calculates the number of workers that earn less than $15 per hour for various demographic groups the state and national using Current Population Survey Merged Outgoing Rotation Groups (CPS MORG) microdata.
-The methodology was adapted from the methodology described in the National Employment Law Project's (NELP) [*The Growing Movement for $15*](http://www.nelp.org/content/uploads/Growing-Movement-for-15-Dollars.pdf').
+The methodology was adapted from the methodology described in [*The Growing Movement for $15*](http://www.nelp.org/content/uploads/Growing-Movement-for-15-Dollars.pdf') report by the National Employment Law Project.

 ## NELP Methodology Summary
 *	Uses CPS MORG data from NBER, 2012 to 2014